Custom Webhook

 Custom Webhook Integration with Chatbot Service

-Once you've added the Custom Webhook integration without including any connections, the next step is to enable the integration between Custom Webhook and Chatbot Service campaign.
+Once you've added the Custom Webhook integration without including any connections, the next step is to enable the integration between Custom Webhook and the Chatbot Service campaign.

 The saved integration will be shown under the Integrations tab as a card, where you can view the values used in the integration for the Alias, URL, Integration Id, API details (Detail icon), and the options to delete, edit or activate it (Actions icon).